What is the power of a form?

 This same essay includes other memorable sentences: “It may be, then, that form serves us best when it works as an obstruction to baffle us and deflect our intended course.”
 And another…“The impeded stream is the one that sings.”

-A nice follow-on to Berry comes from Martha Graham in an exchange that Agnes de Mille recorded in her memoir, Dance to the Piper.
+A living form, like an organizational structure, will constantly need tending, will constantly find new obstacles in its way.
+An insight from Martha Graham picks up this thought in an exchange recorded by Agnes de Mille in her memoir, Dance to the Piper.
 De Mille wrote:

 The greatest thing [Martha] ever said to me was in 1943 after the opening of Oklahoma!, when I suddenly had unexpected flamboyant success for a work I thought was only fairly good, after years of neglect for work I thought was fine.
 I was bewildered and worried that my entire scale of values was untrustworthy….